ABS: Acrylonitrile Butadiene Styrene: a polymer.

 Penetrant: A substance such as gas that penetrates another substance, usually a solid barrier such as plastic film.
 Also called Permeant.

-Perm: A perm is a unit of permeance or vapor transmission.
-The U.S. perm is defined as 1 grain of water vapor per hour, per square foot, per inch of mercury.
-The equivalent SI measure is the nanogram per second per square meter per pascal (see Versaperm Conversion Units
+Perm: A perm is a unit of permeance or vapour transmission.
+The U.S. perm is defined as 1 grain of water vapour per hour, per square foot, per inch of mercury.
+The equivalent SI measure is the nanogram per second per square meter per pascal (see Versaperm Conversion Units)

 Permanent Gas: Gases that only become liquid at pressures and temperatures far from normal environmental conditions of 1 atm and 0 C).
 These gases include air, oxygen, argon, and carbon dioxide.